 Anyone that trains regularly in the gym at high intensity knows the impact that an excessive inflammatory response can have on the recovery process.
 CBD can really help alleviate some of this immune response, which can become chronic and cause some serious health issues.

-There’s already a lot of CBD products on the market, ranging from CBD Spray to Vape liquid: famously smoked in the post-fight press conference by Nate Diaz at UFC 202 after his bout against Connor Mcgregor.
+There’s already a lot of CBD products on the market, ranging from CBD Spray to all things CBD gummies to Vape liquid: famously smoked in the post-fight press conference by Nate Diaz at UFC 202 after his bout against Connor Mcgregor.

 You may have read the title for this one twice to double check, but you really can now buy mushroom tea, and for good reason!
 (It’s an amazing super food, well super drink shall we say).